SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 +++++++++++

-This algorithm allows to calculate the values, linked to a :math:`\mathbf{x}` state, of the data assimilation error function :math:`J` and of the observation operator, for an priori given states sample.
+This algorithm allows to calculate the values, linked to a :math:`\mathbf{x}` state, of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights, and of the observation operator, for an priori given states sample.
+The default error function is the augmented weighted least squares function, classicaly used in data assimilation.

 This is a useful algorithm to test the sensitivity, of the error function :math:`J` in particular, to the state :math:`\mathbf{x}` variations.
 When a state is not observable, a *"NaN"* value is returned.

 The sampling of the states :math:`\mathbf{x}` can be given explicitly or under the form of hypercubes.